vfmd/vfmd-spec/spec/for_writers.md

 syntax], with a few minor changes and added clarifications.

 vfmd enables you to represent rich-text markup in plain-text files.
-It uses punctuation characters as indicators of markup.
 It supports block-level markup like lists, blockquotes and code-blocks, and also supports span-level markup like emphasis, links and inline-code.

 [vfmd]: introduction.md
 [original Markdown syntax]: http://daringfireball.net/projects/markdown/syntax